OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 hundreds?] of fungus/plant polysemies, even though the two groups are covered by the same nomenclatural code.

-Some cases like this one are actual differences of opinion concerning classification, and different placement of a name between two source taxonomies does not mean that we are talking about different taxa.
+Some cases of apparent polysemy might be differences of opinion concerning whether a taxon possesses an apomorphy or belongs in some clade (the MRCA of some other taxa).
+Different placement of a name in two source taxonomies does not necessarily mean that the name denotes different taxa in the two taxonomies.

 The separation heuristic used here works as follows.
 We establish a "skeleton" taxonomy, containing about 25 higher taxa (Bacteria,